plankp/slc/README.md

 *  Pattern matching + pattern-bound (scoped) type variables
 *  Ref cells with relaxed value restriction
 *  Algebraic data types (with existentials but no GADTs)
+*  Module support (with separate compilation but not first class like OCaml)